silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 * Add a HistoryViewerField to the DataObject's `getCMSFields`

 **Please note:** these examples are given in the context of project-level customisation.
 You may need to adjust the webpack configuration slightly for use in a module.
-They are also designed to be used on SilverStripe 4.3 or later.
+They are also designed to be used on Silverstripe 4.3 or later.

 For these examples, you can use this simple DataObject and create a ModelAdmin for it: